 Job descriptions are difficult to quantify in this field.
 A physicist might spend their day designing materials for computer chips or smashing atomic particles.
 Physicists have orbited the Earth and explored the oceans.
 They have built instruments that diagnose disease; they have developed better and more efficient fuels for cars and homes; they have calculated the movement of Arctic glaciers.

 For High School Students: Preparing for Your Career Education in Physics

 Find adults who have experience or an interest in physics, including your teachers.
 Having a mentor to talk to about physics or ask questions plays an important role in your professional development.
-Get to know your teachers and professors.

 Is an Advanced Degree Needed to Work in Physics?